Last Updated on June 30, 2020 by Christine Kaaloa

 Penned under our expert traveler series, this guest post is written by travel blogger and Australian native, Erin Holmes of Explore With Erin, who with two children, travels the world.
 She has lived in Sydney for 13 years, Perth for 19 years and Melbourne for 2 years!
 If anyone knows the Australian food scene it’s Erin!
-She will be your guide to showing you Top 10 Foods To Eat In Australia.
+She will be your guide to showing you Top 10 Foods In Australia.

+What are the must try foods in Australia?
 You may have no idea what to eat in Australia and you wouldn’t be alone.
 Australia does not have its own cuisine.
 We don’t “Chuck shrimp on the barbie” although we do like a good barbeque with a few snags (sausages) and tinnies (beer).
 Lamb is also prevalent with never an Australia Day passing without some advert promoting how un-Australian you are not to eat lamb.

 But what we are good at is our own types of food.
 And below and the things I crave the most when out of my home, the great Land Down Under.